-This Fresh Peach Pie is a favorite summer no-bake pie recipe that my family makes annually.
-This pie highlights the natural sweetness, texture and taste of the juicy peach.
+This Fresh Peach Pie is a favorite summer no bake peach pie recipe that my family makes every year.
+This cold peach pie highlights the natural sweetness, texture and taste of the juicy peach.
 The pie filling is easy to make (just 4 ingredients) and it’s paired with a buttery and extra flaky pie crust.
 Juicy peaches + flaky pie crust = summer bliss! ☀️

 A slice of peach pie topped with a scoop of vanilla ice cream, against a white background.